archesproject/arches-docs/docs/developing/extending/creating-apps.rst

 ==================================================
 The Arches team created a simple example Arches Application to illustrate how to develop and deploy custom applications.
 The example application called **Arches Dashboard** displays a summary count of resource instances and tiles in a given Arches project.

 The **Arches Dashboard** app provides an example of how to build a custom Arches application.
-Experience with Django in general, and `Django app development <https://docs.djangoproject.com/en/4.2/ref/applications/#>`_ in particular, would be very useful for Arches Application development.
-The official Django documentation provides a great starting `tutorial for learning how to create apps <https://docs.djangoproject.com/en/4.2/intro/tutorial01/#creating-the-polls-app>`_.
+Experience with Arches in general, and Arches project development in particular, would be very useful for Arches Application development.